Sazzad-Saju/Compilation-of-Bootstrap-v5.0-Elements/README.md

 Introduction
 ---

-Practice files of basic <b>Bootstrap 5.0 </b> elements and classes.
+Practice files of basic <b>Bootstrap 5.0 </b> classes and elements.
 Codes are simplified and shortened.
 For more details goto <b>getbootstrap.com</b>.

 ---